Morris Major: Series II (1959–1962)

 Outwardly, the cars were now longer by 9 in, including an extended wheelbase, tailfins and new front sheet metal.
 Series II's styling seems to have been more inspired by American ideas and, to many eyes, this gave the cars a more handsome appearance.
 Several updates to the original design were introduced, many of these changes intended to make the cars more suitable for the tough Australian driving conditions, and to bolster its competitiveness with top selling rivals such as Holden and Volkswagen.
 The suspension was strengthened and extra reinforcement of the chassis was added.
 DO1115 interiors adopted a more supportive new front bench seat, cranked gear selector, dished twin spoke steering wheel, ventilation system (heater optional), and two round instrument clusters housed in a hooded nacelle now located conventionally and common to both models.
 Series II's engine retained its single SU HS2 carburettor with oil bath air filter / SU electric fuel pump and received a modified oil sump to afford greater ground clearance.

 Early Series I rear axle units had acquired an unfortunate reputation for major failure in service - for Series II the axle and differential were duly modified, however, the experience had proven rather costly in terms of brand image.

 The Series II received highly favourable reviews from the motoring press of the time, with its sweeping array of detail improvements, its enhanced handling characteristics and attractive pricing (£997/10s - inflation adjusted to 2015: $29,127.00 AUD) earning much praise.

-Morris Major Elite (1962 to 1964)
+Morris Major Elite (1962–1964)

 The Morris Major Elite, designated YDO1, was introduced in March 1962.
 It replaced the Series II models, supplanting the Austin Lancer range completely due to the recent rationalisation of BMC Australia's dealer network: there were now "BMC Centres" only rather than separate outlets for each BMC marque.
 It was ultimately seen as unnecessary to distribute two versions of the same vehicle, though a "Series III Lancer" had been considered right up to the Elite's introduction.
 A 'new' Lancer equipped similarly to the forthcoming Elite was detailed in a motoring article by Trevor Davis writing in The Age as late as February 20, 1962, but this was probably only a short 'run-out' series.